Funding4HomeCare

 For example, if you have a $10,000 invoice and the fee is 3%, you’ll pay a $300 fee.
 However, you need to ask if that fee is a one-time charge or if it’s charged monthly.
 A 3% fee per month is very different from a one-time 3% fee.
 Be sure to ask about any other costs, too.
 Some companies have additional service fees that can add up.
 Understanding the full cost of invoice factoring helps you know exactly what you’re paying for every dollar you receive.

-How Do Invoice Finance Providers Compare?
+How to Compare Invoice Finance Providers

 When you’re looking for funding, it can feel like every provider is promising the same thing: fast cash.
 But the truth is, the experience, the cost, and the terms can vary wildly from one company to the next.
 Choosing the right partner isn’t just about getting the lowest rate; it’s about finding a provider who understands the rhythms of your home care agency and won’t surprise you with hidden costs down the line.